defold/defold/README_ANDROID.md

 g\_AndroidApp is set by glfw and used by dlib.
 This is more or less a circular dependency.
 See sys.cpp and android_init.c.
 Life-cycle support should probably be moved to dlib at some point.

-### Android Resources and R.java

-Long story short.
-Static resources on Android are referred by an integer identifier.
-These identifiers are generated to a file R.java.
-The id:s generated are conceptually a serial number and with no guarantees about uniqueness.
-Due to this limitations **all** identifiers must be generated when the final application is built.
-As a consequence all resources must be available and it's not possible to package library resources in a jar.
-Moreover, one identical *R.java* must be generated for every package/library linked with the final application.

-This is a known limitation on Android.

-**NOTE:** Never ever package compiled **R*.class-files** with third party libraries as it doesn't work in general.

-**NOTE2:** android_native_app_glue.c from the NDK has been modified to fix a back+virtual keyboard bug in OS 4.1 and 4.2, the modified version is in the glfw source.
+**NOTE:** android_native_app_glue.c from the NDK has been modified to fix a back+virtual keyboard bug in OS 4.1 and 4.2, the modified version is in the glfw source.

-### Android Bundling with Local Builds

-With the above in mind, since it may be desirable to create Android bundles using locally build versions of the editor, we will describe how to manually set up content under com.dynamo.cr.
-Note that this information has been derived from build.py and related scripts, since running those has the undesirable side effect of uploading content.

-Create apkc, by invoking the following from the root defold directory:

-    $ go install defold/...

-This will result in the production of apkc under “go/bin”.

-    $ PLATFORM=x86-64_darwin
-    $ cp go/bin/apkc com.dynamo.cr/com.dynamo.cr.target/libexec/$PLATFORM

-Copy classes.dex

-    $ cp $DYNAMO_HOME/share/java/classes.dex com.dynamo.cr/com.dynamo.cr.bob/lib/

-Copy all content from $DYNAMO_HOME/ext/share/java/res to com.dynamo.cr/com.dynamo.cr.target/res.
-You should expect to be copying material for
-Facebook and Google Play into this location:

-    $ mkdir com.dynamo.cr/com.dynamo.cr.target/res
-    $ cp -r $DYNAMO_HOME/ext/share/java/res/* com.dynamo.cr/com.dynamo.cr.target/res

-And finally

-    $ cp $DYNAMO_HOME/ext/share/java/android.jar com.dynamo.cr/com.dynamo.cr.bob/lib/

 ### Android testing